Spyder-Academy/spyderacademy/content/education/how-to-trade-doji-candles/index.md

 ### Gravestone Doji

 - **Appearance:** The Gravestone Doji has a long upper shadow and little to no lower shadow, resembling an upside-down "T" or tombstone.
-- **Significance:** It suggests that buyers started strong but were overpowered by sellers by the close, indicating a potential bearish reversal.
+- **Significance:** It suggests that buyers started strong but were overpowered by sellers by the close, indicating a potential bearish reversal when put in at highs.
+A gravestone doji at lows can indicate sellers not able to push the price lower, and thus signal a reversal back up as a bottoming candle.

 ### Dragonfly Doji

 - **Appearance:** The Dragonfly Doji has a long lower shadow and little to no upper shadow, resembling a dragonfly.
-- **Significance:** It signals that sellers dominated early but were overcome by buyers by the close, hinting at a potential bullish reversal.
+- **Significance:** It signals that sellers dominated early but were overcome by buyers by the close, hinting at a potential bullish reversal when put in at lows.
+A dragonfly doji at highs usually signal that buyers couldnt push the price higher, thus becoming a topping candle and may indicate a reversal lower.

 ## Using Volume and Key Levels for Reversals